ProteinGym/proteingym-base/docs/decisions/0005-dataset-filter.md

 * [JMESPath](https://jmespath.org/): Less simple in its own query grammar and less performant with larger data.
 * [jq](https://jqlang.org/): Simple query grammar and performant with larger data.
-* [urllib](https://docs.python.org/3/library/urllib.html): Only work for query params, which is simple, but we need to build tools to parse the `Dataset` object.
+* [urllib](https://docs.python.org/3/library/urllib.html): Only works for query params, which is simple, but we need to build tools to parse the `Dataset` object.

 ## Decision matrix